anon767/Java-Flow-Analyzer/README.md

 ## How Does it Work?

-As the name suggests, Rustparse is written in Rust.
+Java-Flow-Analyzer is written in Rust.
 It uses the tree-sitter C++ binding to obtain the AST per java file.
 The Call and Control Flow edges are calculated on statement-level for easy querying.
 The transitive closure of the Flow Graph is calculated using a logical programming Language written in Rust called *Crepe* .